Garmin Edge 530 Review

 This is an area where Garmin just destroys other computers and ends up at the top of lists.
 Not only are the head units sweet data collection and display devices, but the ecosystem in which they're embedded (we mean all the apps and stuff) is also really robust.
 Garmin has lots of clever standard apps it includes on its devices, depending on their hardware and capabilities, and users can actually build their own apps and share them with (or sell to) others through Garmin's IQ Store, which you can access through the Connect app.Connected Features

 The Edge 530 connects through ANT+, Bluetooth Smart, and WiFi.
 This is what we've come to expect from higher-end devices; the full range of major protocols to pull in data from your various meters or sensors, hasten downloads when you're near internet, and keep connected to your phone.
+We mentioned above that there's an entire ecosystem of apps and features, so listing them all out here would be pretty tedious for everyone, so we'll just mention some overview stuff here.

 The connected features are those that require the phone or sensors to be paired.
 Of course, there are the smart notifications that will display emails, texts, and calls if you choose to see them, but there are also really cool features like Crash Detection, which you can connect to your contacts, and if you crash, the device will send out a message to your emergency contact.
 Pretty excellent.